 DIY blogger MJB shows you how.
 The one change I would make is finding a way to include multiple photos that you can see from different angles.

 This was a friend’s idea and I think it’s super neat.
-She uses the trim on an interior door as a giant frame within a frame and has filled in the glass with photos.
+She uses the trim on an interior door as a giant frame within a frame and has filled in the glass with enlarged versions of her favorite vacation photos.

 You can blow up your photos to fit sections or use a collage style with smaller photos.
 I like it because you can build it over time and create a history of your family vacations rather than focusing on one trip.

-4. Getting a little harder: Make foreign coin magnets
+4. Getting a little harder: Hang photos with foreign coin magnets

 It’s time to break out the craft supplies and fancy glue.
 But this is still pretty a pretty simple way to hang vacation pictures on your wall without spending a lot on frames.

 Glue round magnets to the back of those foreign coins you brought home from abroad (and some U.S. coins as well).
-Then use those to affix photos to a magnetic white board or black board.
+Then use those to affix vacation photos from those places to a magnetic white board or a well-placed square of magnetic paint.

 I like this because it gives me something to do with the jar I have of coins no one uses anymore or countries I won’t visit again (drachmas, francs, pesos!).